Try Now

 Frequently Asked Questions

-How is LucidNova RF1 different from other AI models?
+How are LucidQuery AI models different from other AI models?

-No. Unlike many other AI models, LucidNova RF1 has real-time web access capabilities that allow it to retrieve current information when needed, without requiring explicit instructions to do so.
+No. Unlike many other AI models, our models have real-time web access capabilities that allow them to retrieve current information when needed, without requiring explicit instructions to do so.

 Why doesn't the API have a temperature parameter?

-LucidNova RF1 understands and can generate code in a wide range of programming languages, including but not limited to: Python, JavaScript, TypeScript, Java, C#, C++, PHP, Ruby, Go, Rust, Swift, Kotlin, and SQL.
+Our AI models understand and can generate code in a wide range of programming languages, including but not limited to: Python, JavaScript, TypeScript, Java, C#, C++, PHP, Ruby, Go, Rust, Swift, Kotlin, and SQL.
+The LucidQuery Nexus Coder model is especially optimized for programming tasks.

 Support

-If you need assistance with the LucidNova RF1 API, you can contact our support team:
+If you need assistance with our Inference API, you can contact our support team:

 For Enterprise customers, please contact your dedicated account manager for priority support.